 How to create an income statement

 Knowing how to prepare an income statement is crucial.
-While you can use an income statement template, as above, it may also be a good idea to explore how to prepare an income statement by hand.
+While you can use an income statement template, as below, it may also be a good idea to explore how to prepare an income statement by hand.
 Here’s a simple, step-by-step guide: